A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Small-scale fading

 then the \gls{mrt} is computed as

 without any normalization.
-In Fig.~\ref{fig:channel-hardening-cdf} the empirical \gls{cdf} of the channel gain is plotted in log-log scale, with and without normalization such that the red curves show the channel gain including path gain, large-scale fading and small-scale fading and the blue curves only show the influence of small-scale fading, both for one and twelve antennas when using MRT.
-Here it can be seen that the deep dips are mitigated when combining the antennas, resulting in a steeper curve.
-Due to the dynamic nature of the data set there will be a varying mean power gain, but the deep dips have been mitigated.
-Without the normalization, large-scale fading effects are a part of the results, giving a required fading margin of not much more than 10~dB.
+In Fig.~\ref{fig:channel-hardening-cdf} the \gls{ecdf} of the channel gain is plotted in log-log scale, with and without normalization such that the red curves show the channel gain including path gain, large-scale fading, and small-scale fading and the blue curves only show the influence of small-scale fading, both for one and twelve antennas when using MRT.
+Here, it can be seen that the deep dips are mitigated when combining the antennas, resulting in a steeper curve.
+Due to the dynamic nature of the dataset there will be a varying mean power gain, but the deep dips have been mitigated.
+Without normalization, large-scale fading effects are part of the results, giving a required fading margin of not much more than 10~dB.
 Considering small-scale fading only, just a few dB of fading margin is sufficient for reliable communication.
-In either case, one can conclude that D-MIMO is indeed an enabler of ultra-reliable communication and could contribute to reduced fading margins and reduce the need of re-transmissions, also leading to reduced latencies.
+In either case, one can conclude that D-MIMO is indeed an enabler of ultra-reliable communication and could contribute to reduced fading margins and reduce the need for retransmissions, also leading to reduced latencies.